ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Endpoint candidates to the Remote Endpoint candidates.

-If there are multiple Local Endpoints or Remote Endpoints configured, then initiating a `Rendezvous` action will cause the Transport Service Implementation to systematically probe the reachability of those endpoint candidates following an approach such as that used in Interactive Connectivity Establishment (ICE) {{?RFC8445}}.
+If there are multiple Local Endpoints or Remote Endpoints configured, then initiating a `Rendezvous` action will cause the Transport Services Implementation to systematically probe the reachability of those endpoint candidates following an approach such as that used in Interactive Connectivity Establishment (ICE) {{?RFC8445}}.